 Definitions

-The definitions in OAR 340-200-0020 and this rule apply to this division.
-If the same term is defined in this rule and 340-200-0020, the definition in this rule applies to this division.
+The definitions in OAR 340-200-0020, 340-204-0010 and this rule apply to this division.
+If the same term is defined in this rule and OAR 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.

-(1) "Allowable Emissions" means the emissions rate of a stationary source calculated using the maximum rated capacity of the source (unless the source is subject to federally enforceable limits which restrict the operating rate, or hours of operation, or both) and the most stringent of the following:
+(1) "Allowable emissions" means the emissions rate of a stationary source calculated using the maximum rated capacity of the source (unless the source is subject to federally enforceable limits which restrict the operating rate, or hours of operation, or both) and the most stringent of the following:

-(a) The applicable standards as set forth in 40 CFR Parts 60, 61 and 63;
+(a) The applicable standards as set forth in 40 CFR Parts 60, 61, 62 and 63;

-(b) The applicable State Implementation Plan emissions limitation, including those with a future compliance date; or
+(b) The applicable SIP emissions limitation, including those with a future compliance date; or

 (c) The emissions rate specified as a federally enforceable permit condition.

-(2) "Background Light Extinction" means the reference levels (Mm-1) shown in the estimates of natural conditions as referenced in the FLAG to be representative of the PSD Class I or Class II area being evaluated.

-(3) "Baseline Concentration" means:
+(2) "Baseline concentration" means:

 (a) Except as provided in subsection (c), the ambient concentration level for sulfur dioxide and PM10 that existed in an area during the calendar year 1978.
-Actual emission increases or decreases occurring before January 1, 1978 must be included in the baseline calculation, except that actual emission increases from any source or modification on which construction commenced after January 6, 1975 must not be included in the baseline calculation;
+Actual emission increases or decreases occurring before January 1, 1978 must be included in the baseline calculation, except that actual emission increases from any major source or major modification on which construction commenced after January 6, 1975 must not be included in the baseline calculation;

 (b) The ambient concentration level for nitrogen oxides that existed in an area during the calendar year 1988.

 (c) For the area of northeastern Oregon within the boundaries of the Umatilla, Wallowa-Whitman, Ochoco, and Malheur National Forests, the ambient concentration level for PM10 that existed during the calendar year 1993.
-The Department may allow the source to use an earlier time period if the Department determines that it is more representative of normal emissions.
+DEQ may allow the source to use an earlier time period if DEQ determines that it is more representative of normal emissions.

-(d) For PM10 in the Medford-Ashland AQMA: the ambient PM10 concentration levels that existed during the year that EPA redesignates the AQMA to attainment for PM10.
+(d) For PM10 in the Medford-Ashland AQMA: the ambient PM10 concentration levels that existed during the year that EPA redesignated the AQMA to attainment for PM10, 2006.

 (e) The ambient concentration level for PM2.5 that existed in an area during the calendar year 2007.

-(f) If no ambient air quality data is available in an area, the baseline concentration may be estimated using modeling based on actual emissions for the years specified in subsections (a) through (e) of this section.
+(f) If no ambient air quality data is available in an area, the baseline concentration may be estimated using modeling based on actual emissions for the years specified in subsections (a) through (e).

-(4) "Competing PSD Increment Consuming Source Impacts" means the total modeled concentration above the modeled Baseline Concentration resulting from increased emissions of all other sources since the baseline concentration year that are within the Range of Influence of the source in question.
-Allowable Emissions may be used as a conservative estimate, in lieu of Actual Emissions, in this analysis.

-(5) "Competing NAAQS Source Impacts" means total modeled concentration resulting from allowable emissions of all other sources that are within the Range of Influence of the source in question.
+(3) "Competing PSD increment consuming source impacts" means the total modeled concentration above the modeled baseline concentration resulting from increased and decreased emissions of all other sources since the baseline concentration year that are within the range of influence of the source in question.
+Allowable emissions may be used as a conservative estimate of increased emissions, in lieu of actual emissions, in this analysis.
+4) "Competing NAAQS source impacts" means total modeled concentrations resulting from allowable emissions of all other sources expected to cause a significant concentration gradient in the vicinity of the source or sources under consideration.